Romans 3:27

 Naturally, the non-Calvinist is puzzled by such a statement.
 After all, who is the One who died on the cross?
 Since it wasn’t me, how could I be claiming credit?
 But that’s not what Calvinists mean.
 A closer look reveals that Calvinists mean to suggest that if you claim to have repented of your sins and accepted Jesus Christ of your own voluntarily free-will, then you have taken credit for volunteering:

-Calvinist, Erwin Lutzer, writes: “Because salvation rests wholly with God, no one can say he chose Christ because he is wiser than others; he did so because God had chosen him and quickened him that he might believe.
+Calvinist, Erwin Lutzer: “Because salvation rests wholly with God, no one can say he chose Christ because he is wiser than others; he did so because God had chosen him and quickened him that he might believe.
 Calvinists have often accused the Arminians of taking at least a bit of credit for their salvation.”
 (The Doctrines That Divide, p.181, emphasis mine)

 Consider the following quotes to see how Calvinists express the bizarre nature of the Calvinist teaching that faith in Christ is a meritorious deed of self-righteousness, which flies in the face of the aforementioned Scripture verses relating to faith: